jreyes1108/dse_python3/README.md

 docker-compose up
 ```

-Edit docker-compose.yml to set your local
+Edit `docker-compose.yml` to set your local
-path to the class repo and the local port that
+path to the class github repo on your system
+and the local port that
 you want on the browser.